 Heat through and season with salt and pepper, to taste.

 Transfer the meat and vegetable mixture to the prepared baking dish.

-Bake the shepherd's pie in the preheated 400 F for about 30 minutes, or until mashed potatoes are browned and gravy is bubbling.
+Bake the shepherd's pie in the oven for about 30 minutes, or until mashed potatoes are browned and the gravy is bubbling.

-With Ground Beef or Ground Lamb: Add about 1 to 1 1/2 pounds of lean ground beef or lamb to the skillet with the onions.
+- Ground beef or ground lamb: Add about 1 to 1 1/2 pounds of lean ground beef or lamb to the skillet with the onions.
 Cook, stirring and turning frequently until the meat is no longer pink.
 Continue with the recipe.

-With Hash Brown Topping: Shred two baking potatoes with a box grater or shredding disk of a food processor.
+- Hash brown topping: Shred 2 baking potatoes with a box grater or shredding disk of a food processor.
 Toss the potatoes with 2 tablespoons of flour, the beaten egg yolk, and 1/2 cup of shredded cheddar cheese.
 Sprinkle evenly over the meat mixture and sprinkle with paprika.
 Bake until the potato topping is browned.

-Add about 1/2 cup of sliced celery to the skillet with the onion.
+- Add about 1/2 cup of sliced celery to the skillet with the onion for some added green.

 - If you like venison, try this Luxury Venison Shepherd's Pie.